theangelsofwar/Exodus/README.md

 Install a wallet like MetaMask for the browser to interact with the Ether Blockchain.
+Add to Chrome: https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn?hl=en

+Create a metamask account and be sure to store the credentials, since it is on the blockchain, if lost, you cannot retrieve it again.
+This is the tradeoff of the inherent annonymity of the Ether.
-Add to Chrome: https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn?hl=en Metamask does this by injecting the scope of Ethereum Blockchain into the browser once it is configured through through.
+Metamask does this by injecting the scope of Ethereum Blockchain into the browser once it is configured through through.

 > npm install -g truffle@5.0.2

 Switch to top Folder in order to create a "Server" Folder
 > truffle init